ruby/rdoc/doc/rdoc/rdoc_source_files.md

 but only those that are not excluded (as above).

-The final such set is non-redundant, so that no file is to be read more than once.
+The final such set is non-redundant, so that no file is read more than once.

 ### Directories to Be Searched